 For two subwoofers:

-• Center a subwoofer (half way from the side wall and floor) against the front wall and another subwoofer against the rear wall.
+• Center a subwoofer (halfway from the side wall and floor) against the front wall and another subwoofer against the rear wall.

 For four subwoofers